 Scheide Library : Fifteenth-Century Printing

-The Scheide Library, deposited in Princeton University Library, is one of the world's premier collections of earliest European printing.
+The Scheide Library, received by Princeton University in 2015 as a bequest, is one of the world's premier collections of earliest European printing.
 A number of these, including unique fragments, have been digitized.

 Collector : Scheide, William H. (William Hurd), 1914-